Q: Can I attend Tech?

 A: Yes.
 Tech's Center for Alternative Education (CAE) offers a variety of programs that prepare students to meet academic and career goals:

-- High School Diploma - Take an academic curriculum at the Alternative High School and receive a high school diploma issued with the student's high school's name.
+• High School Diploma - Take an academic curriculum at the Alternative High School and receive a high school diploma issued with the student's home school's name.

 Supportive services, including a licensed child care center, are available for pregnant and parenting teens.